BR British Rail Crimson & Cream

 ducket) brake van; the sum load of this train being around 100 tons which was

 the maximum rating for a solo MLV.
-With all train’s staff looking north (driver at controls, guard at
+With all train’s staff looking north (driver at controls, guard

-light) this train could be setting back ready to go out on a test run.
+side light) this train could be setting back ready to go out on a test run.

 Subsequent to this, MLV no.S68002 undertook its own test trips on 25th